nix-community/nix-environments/README.md

 }))
 ```

-To provide additional packages to buildFHSUserEnv-based environments you can use the `extraPkgs` attribute and `import`
+To provide additional packages to buildFHSEnv-based environments you can use the `extraPkgs` attribute and `import`
 the shell file directly:

 ```nix